Bhat De Haramzada, Noile Manchitro Khabo: Background

 In 1974, three years after Bangladesh's independence, a famine occurred due to rampant corruption that resulted in food shortages in the country at that time.
-At that time, a journalist of Daily Ittefaq took photos of one person wearing a net and another one pretending to eat vomit and published these in the newspaper.
-After seeing the propaganda photos, Rafiq Azad got angry and wrote the poem.
-The poem was published in the poetry book Simaboddho Jole, Simito Sobuje.
-The book was banned by the then government for the poem.
-After writing the poem, some people became his enemies.
+At that time, Aftab Ahmed, a journalist of The Daily Ittefaq, took photo of one person wearing a net and published it in the newspaper on 11 September 1974.
+He also took photos of another person eating vomit and published that in the newspaper.
+After seeing the photos, poet Rafiq Azad became angry and composed the poem.
+The poem was published in Simaboddho Jole, Simito Sobuje, which was banned by the-then government for the poem.
+The poem garnered Azad enemies.
+Azad then went into hiding.
+At that time, rumors spread that the poem was written with then-prime minister Sheikh Mujibur Rahman in mind.
+Azad's family became anxious out of fear of legal consequences.
+Consequently, Azad's brother-in-law, Anwar Ul Alam, Deputy Director of the Jatiya Rakkhi Bahini, took him to the prime minister.
 Even though the then prime minister Sheikh Mujibur Rahman did not tell him anything, Rafiq Azad had to submit the reason for writing the poem to the Deputy inspector general of police in written form as an accountability at the Special Branch office.

 Themes

-The main theme of the poem is the Bangladesh famine of 1974.
-At that time, the lack of food caused the reaction in the public mind, the poet highlighted in his poem.
-Columnist Aktar Hosen thinks that the poet blamed Sheikh Mujibur Rahman for the famine in the poem and called him "Haramzada".
-For that, he criticised the poet.
+The main theme of the poem is the Bangladesh famine of 1974, which Azad highlighted.
+Columnist Aktar Hosen posited that Azad blamed Sheikh Mujibur Rahman for the famine and called him "Haramzada".
+However, according to professor Soumitra Sekhar Dey, the poem does not blame Rahman but hostile "powers who artificially wanted to destroy Bangladesh".

 Analysis

 As a prose poem, open syllable and blank verse forms are used here.
+This is an informal poem in nature.